augustasja/regitra/README.md

 # Setup instructions

 Docker daemon must be present.
+Use docker desktop for simplicity

 1. Navigate to project folder and run:
    `docker build -t vite-app .`